lkuczera/lift-blog/README.txt

 Have fun!

 Lift-blog needs new design.
-If you would like to contribute one please contact me :)
+If you would like to contribute one please contact team :)